 bandwidth, and the smaller subcarrier grouping size.
-The smallest Sensing Measurement Report field is 44 octets, and the largest Sensing Measurement Report field is 64624 octets.
+The smallest Sensing Measurement Report field is 44 octets, which is calculated with NTX=1, NRX=1, and NSC=20 for 20MHz bandwidth and Ng=16.
+And the largest Sensing Measurement Report field is 64624 octets, which is calculated with NTX=8, NRX=8, and NSC=504 for 320MHz bandwidth unpunctured and Ng=8.

 SP: